lancecasselman/photo-shoot-scheduler/final-test.md

 3. Sign in with Google or Email/Password
 4. Should access the full photography management system

-The domain authorization may take a few minutes to propagate.
-If you still see the "unauthorized domain" error, wait 2-3 minutes and try again.
+**Google OAuth Update Status:**
+- Firebase domain authorization: ✅ Complete
+- Google Cloud Console propagation: ⏳ In progress (5-15 minutes)

+If you see "unauthorized domain" errors, this is normal - Google API changes take time to propagate globally.

 ## Success Indicators:
 - No "auth/unauthorized-domain" errors